escapin/ElectionManager/README.md

 ```
 ./setup_nginx.sh
 ```
-A non-root user might be prompted to authenticate as root.
+A non-root user might be prompted for [sudo] password.
 Since listening to ports below 1024 requires root privileges, this cannot be avoided.